 Nursing salaries tend to vary widely across the country.
 Some areas will pay you more than others, but the high cost of living can put a dent in your earnings.
-So, which states will help you earn the most?
+So, how much do nurses make and which states will help you earn the most?
 Use this guide to plan the next chapter of your career.

 Licensed Practical Nurse

-According to the latest figures from the Bureau of Labor Statistics, the highest paying states on average for LPNs are:
+According to the latest figures from the Bureau of Labor Statistics (BLS), The median annual wage for licensed practical and licensed vocational nurses was $48,070 in May 2021 and the highest paying states on average for LPNs are:

 - Alaska: Yearly salary of $67,620 ($32.51/hr)